 Kurt Stifle and The Swing Shift

-Kurt’s quirky and vulnerable voice is not necessarily a thing of beauty, but it has an undeniable trademark quality that blends the vulnerability of Ray Davies, the bravado of Mick Jagger and the novelty of Ty Segall.
+Kurt’s quirky and vulnerable voice is not necessarily a thing of beauty, but it has an undeniable trademark quality that blends the vulnerability of Ray Davies and the bravado of Mick Jagger.
 There’s an everyman appeal to the tone of Kurt’s vocals, fitting in that he multitasks on the record and produces.

 The Pilgrims’ Guide to The River of Salvation provides pure entertainment from beginning to end.
 It presents an oddly well-blending ’60s style, mixed with folksy futuristic sound.
 The record is based in analog roots, and really has full effect if played on classic black vinyl on a record player.